admu-sec/itsec-portfolio/degree-project/README.md

 ## Research Question

-"How can an open source-based SIEM solution be configured and calibrated to optimize detection capability?"

 ## Overview

-*To be updated when the degree project is completed.*
+*To be updated when the degree project is completed.
+All I can say for now that it is SIEM-related.*